Lewis Price

 Lewis Peter Price (born 19 July 1984) is a retired Welsh international professional footballer who played as a goalkeeper.
-He is currently the First-Team Goalkeeping Coach for League One club Milton Keynes Dons.
+He is currently the First-Team Goalkeeping Coach for EFL Championship club Oxford United.

 Apart from making 6 Premier League appearances for Derby County he spent his whole career in the Football League and made 11 senior appearances for Wales.

 Club career

 Ipswich Town

-Price was born in Bournemouth and was an Academy player at Southampton but fell out with the goalkeeping coach.
+Price was born in Bournemouth and was an academy player at Southampton but fell out with the goalkeeping coach.
 He had a trial at Fulham but joined Ipswich Town in October 2001 and graduated through the youth system.
 He represented Dorset in county matches at under-15 and under-16 levels.
 He became known for stepping in for Kelvin Davis during the 2004–05 season and saving a penalty against Coventry.
 After Davies returned from injury, Price played for Cambridge United on loan for part of the season.
 Davis departed at the end of the 2004–05 season, with Price contesting Shane Supple to be first choice goalkeeper.

 He then started nearly every game ahead of first choice keeper Shane Supple.
 In the 2006–07 season, just a week after Petr Čech and Carlo Cudicini sustained horrific injuries which brought up an argument that goalkeepers need more protection, Price was injured in Ipswich's 3–1 victory over Southend United.
 Price had to be stretchered off after colliding with Matt Harrold.

 Despite playing well for Ipswich when called upon, the arrival of Neil Alexander at Ipswich meant Price's future was destined to be away from Portman Road.